 Chair: Rossalyn Warren, Senior Reporter, BuzzFeed News

-Following the results of the US presidential election on November 8, president-elect Donald Trump will be faced with the task of delivering on the campaign promises that brought him to power.
+Following the result of the US presidential election on 8 November, president-elect Donald Trump will be faced with the task of delivering on the campaign promises that brought him to power.

-Our panel will look at exit polling to assess which campaign promises proved to be decisive vote winners for the new president: repeal and replace Obamacare, invest heavily in new infrastructure, appoint a special prosecutor to investigate Hillary Clinton, build a southern border wall that Mexico will pay for, institute extreme vetting on immigration, lower federal income taxes, appoint only pro-life Justices, cancel payments to UN climate change programmes, deport illegal immigrants with criminal records, renegotiate NAFTA and the Iran nuclear deal, withdraw from TTIP negotiations, and label China a currency manipulator on his first day in office.
+At this event, our panel considered exit polling to assess which campaign promises proved to be decisive vote winners for the new president: repeal and replace Obamacare, invest heavily in new infrastructure, appoint a special prosecutor to investigate Hillary Clinton, build a southern border wall that Mexico will pay for, institute extreme vetting on immigration, lower federal income taxes, appoint only pro-life Justices, cancel payments to UN climate change programmes, deport illegal immigrants with criminal records, renegotiate NAFTA and the Iran nuclear deal, withdraw from TTIP negotiations, and label China a currency manipulator on his first day in office.

-The panel will then discuss how he might look to deliver on these in collaboration - or conflict - with a Republican House and Senate and a Democratic Party fiercely opposed to his election.
+The panel discussed how US president-elect might look to deliver on these in collaboration - or conflict - with a Republican House and Senate and a Democratic Party fiercely opposed to his election.